Equicord/Equibot/README.md

-# Venbot
+# Equibot

-Venbot is a Discord bot used on the [Vencord](https://vencord.dev) Discord server.
+Equibot is a Discord bot used on the [Equicord](https://discord.gg/5Xh2W87egW) Discord server.

 This bot is extremely specific and not configurable so there is really no reason for you to want to self host it